Firm that helped organise Queen Victoria’s funeral explains what to expect

 Jeremy Field, managing director of the 10th generation family business, still has a copy of the final account issued to the royal household by Bantings after Victoria’s funeral.

-It offers an insight into what we might expect from Queen Elizabeth II’s service on Monday, which will be the first state funeral held in the UK since that of former prime minister, Sir Winston Churchill, in 1965.
+It gives an indication of what we might expect from Queen Elizabeth II’s service on Monday, which will be the first state funeral held in the UK since that of former prime minister, Sir Winston Churchill, in 1965.

 Speaking to The Independent, Mr Field, who runs what is now CPJ Field with his two siblings, said: “I’ve got a copy of the full funeral account which details everything from sourcing the drapes to hang from the lamp posts on The Mall.

-Mr Field, whose family firm also arranged the funerals of the Duke of Wellington in 1852 and King Edward VII in 1910, said some aspects of the state funeral would already be set out - such as hymns and prayers - but he was interested to see how it might be personalised.
+Mr Field, whose family firm also arranged the funerals of the Duke of Wellington in 1852 and King Edward VII in 1910, said some aspects would already be set out – such as hymns and prayers – but said he was interested to see how it might be personalised.

 “I’m fascinated to see what’s going to happen,” he said.
 “It’s a state funeral, so there are certain things about it that we know, but a lot of that is drawn from Queen Victoria.